luigibonati/masterclass-plumed/NAVIGATION.md

 # Masterclass 22.05: Machine learning collective variables with Pytorch

+This Masterclass describes how to design data-driven collective variables using machine learning (ML) methods.
+In particular, two methods will be presented.
+In the first (DeepLDA), the CVs are optimized as classifiers to distinguish metastable states.
+In the second (DeepTICA) the slow modes of the simulations are extracted from a (biased) simulation and used as CVs.

 This lesson was given as part of the PLUMED masterclass series in 2022.
 It includes:

 * A first videos that describes the theory.